 Organic Uses Less Energy Usage

-The many differences in harvesting result in less energy consumption by organic cotton production.
-Energy is saved along the way due to no need for producing fertilizers as well as reduced tractor use.
-The outcome is that organic cotton utilizes up to 62% less energy to produce when compared to regular cotton.
-Combined with the water conservation, this results in a massive overall reduction in resource usage.
+Organic harvesting results in less energy consumption in organic cotton production.
+Energy is saved because there is no need to produce fertilizers, and tractor use is reduced.
+As a result, organic cotton uses up to 62% less energy to produce compared to regular cotton.
+Combined with water conservation, this leads to a significant overall reduction in resource usage.

 Organic Cotton Chemical Free Defoliation